qlik-oss/core-website/docs/docs/tutorials/hello-engine.md

 You must have [Node.js](https://nodejs.org/en/) and npm installed on your local machine.

-## Starting the QIX Engine service
+## Starting the Qlik Associative Engine service

 1. Start the engine in a Docker container.
     Run the following command in a command shell: